FxPnU4Vu/cego-assignment/README.md

 ./cegoassignment.php --query="SELECT * FROM users ORDER BY firstname LIMIT 5" --output="output.csv" --includeheader --delete --verify
 ```
 This will output 5 rows as CSV to out.csv and remove the rows from the database after checking that the correct data is saved to the file.
+Make sure that you have write permissions to the output folder/file.